Joshua Tetley: Joshua enters the business

 Aged 29, Tetley married Hannah Carbutt on 12 March 1808 at Sheffield Parish Church.
 Carbutt was from an affluent family which included former Mayors of York and Leeds.
 They settled in a house on Park Square in Leeds.
 In 1822, aged 44, Tetley leased William Sykes' Brewery in Salem Place, Hunslet.
 Unusually for the time, Tetley head hunted staff, looking only for the most skilled brewers and maltsters from as far away as Manchester.
 Once the brewery was established it became the second largest in Leeds and had an estimated value of £22, while Robert Arthington's brewery held an estimated value of £100.
-Following the passing of the Beer House Act of 1830, Tetley's business grew and his recently acquired ale houses opened between 4 am and 10 pm.
+Following the passing of the Beerhouse Act 1830, Tetley's business grew and his recently acquired ale houses opened between 4 am and 10 pm.
 The temperance movement approved beer as a temperate alternative to spirits, which led to the growth of many small breweries.
 When Tetley's father William Tetley died in 1834, Joshua received (according to William's 1820 will) £450 worth of his assets, much of which was invested in the Tetley business.

 Death

-Tetley's wife Hannah died on 13 May 1857 (aged 72) and was buried in Hampsthwaite.
-Two years later on 26 August 1859, Tetley died and was buried with his wife.
+Tetley died in 1859, aged 81, and was buried in Hampsthwaite, North Yorkshire, beside his wife, who he survived by two years.